ephos/PSSummit2024-PwshPerformance/0-groundwork/before-we-begin.md

 - It has an alias of `tsd` for _**Time Span Diff**_
 - It outputs text _(No it does not use `Write-Host` I have _some_ self respect)
 - It leverages **Ticks**
+  * I have crunched the numbers and the results are the same if you use millisecond or ticks, ticks were just easier.

 What's a tick?